413D3Z/413D3Z/README.md

 I'm a programmer, I wish to learn the industry standard of CyberSecurity so that I may code better.

 CyberSecurity is a science, sciences are impossible to master as it constantly evolves.
-So by that definition, I will also be a student.
+So by that definition, I will always be a student.